 The skills I gained from those early experiences with flying and filming prepared me perfectly to do drone video: I know how to find the most effective and visually interesting camera angles above my subject, and I've learned how to maximize flight time to get the shots before the drone battery runs low.
 Of course, I'm no longer limited to three minutes of content, but I don't think 'more video' always means 'better video'.

 Since the Super 8 days I've worked as a producer, director of photography, writer, and editor on network and cable television shows, documentary films and music videos.
-In addition to drones I offer complete production services through my company Spinach World Multimedia.
+In addition to drones I offer complete ground-level production and post-production services.
+Please contact me with any questions and to receive a custom quote for your project.
 I look forward to working with you.